 top of page

-Sport Pilot License
+The Sport Pilot Certificate

 A Sport Pilot License can be a great alternative to a Private Pilot License.
 FAR Part 61 mandates less training and you're not required to complete an FAA medical exam: